 The formula works well but can be difficult to rub into the face or blend over facial hair, and it may leave a white residue.
 It’s best for special events and may not work well as a daily option.

-- sweat- and sun-resistant for 80 minutes
+- sweat- and sun-resistant for up to 80 minutes

 - lower price point